awsdocs/aws-step-functions-developer-guide/doc_source/activities-iam.md

-# Activities or no Tasks<a name="activities-iam"></a>
+# Activities or No Tasks<a name="activities-iam"></a>

-For a state machine that has only Activity tasks, or no tasks at all, use an IAM policy that denies access to all actions and resources\.
+For a state machine that has only `Activity` tasks, or no tasks at all, use an IAM policy that denies access to all actions and resources\.

 ```
 {